lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 1.** *Have mercy upon me, O God.* I tremble and blush to mention my name, for my former familiarities with thee only make me more confounded at being recognized by thee after my guilt.
 I therefore say not, "Lord, remember David, "as on a happier occasion; nor as propitiating thee, I used to say, to thy "servant, "or, "to the son of thy handmaid."
 I suggest nothing that should recall my former relation to thee, and so enhance my wickedness.
 Ask not, then, Lord, who I am, but only forgive me who confess my sin, condemn my fault, and beseech thy pity. *Have mercy upon me, O God.* I dare not say *my* God, for that were presumption.
 I have lost thee by sin, I have alienated myself from thee by following the enemy, and therefore am unclean.
 I dare not approach thee, but standing afar off and lifting up my voice with great devotion and contrition of heart, I cry and say, *Have mercy upon me, O God.
 From "A Commentary on the Seven Penitential Psalms, chiefly from ancient sources."
 By the Right Rev. A. P. Forbes, Bishop of Brechin,* 1857.

 **Verse 1.** *Have mercy.* The Hebrew word here translated *have mercy.* signifieth without cause or desert; Ps 35:19 69:4 Eze 14:23; and freely, without paying any price, Ex 21:11.
-And it is made use of in Le 6:8, where Noah is said to have found *grace* in the eyes of the Lord, that is, special favour, such as the Lord beareth to his chosen in Christ Jesus. *Charles D. Coetlogon, A.M., in "The Portraiture of the Christian Penitent,"* 1775.
+And it is made use of in Le 6:8, where Noah is said to have found *grace* in the eyes of the Lord, that is, special favour, such as the Lord beareth to his chosen in Christ Jesus. *Charles D. Coetlogon, A. M., in "The Portraiture of the Christian Penitent,"* 1775.

 **Verse 1.** *Mercy, lovingkindness, tender mercies.* I cannot but observe here, the gradation in the sense of the three words made use of, to express the divine compassion, and the propriety of the order in which they are placed, which would be regarded as a real excellence and beauty in any classical writer.
 The first (yngx), denotes that kind of affection which is expressed by moaning over any object that we love and pity—that *otorge,* natural affection and tenderness, which even brute creatures discover to their young ones, by the several noises which they respectively make over them; and particularly the shrill noise of the camel, by which it testifies its love to its foal.
 The second, (Kdoxk), denotes a strong proneness, a ready, large, and liberal disposition to goodness and compassion powerfully prompting to all instances of kindness and bounty; flowing as freely and plentifully as milk into the breasts, or as waters from a perpetual fountain.
 This denotes a higher degree of goodness than the former.
 The third, (Kymxr), denotes what the Greeks express by oplagcnizeoyai; that most tender pity which we signify by the moving of the heart and bowels, which argues the highest degree of compassion of which human nature is susceptible.
 And how reviving is the belief and consideration of these abundant and tender compassions of God to one in David's circumstances, whose mind laboured under the burden of the most heinous complicated guilt, and the fear of the divine displeasure and vengeance! *Samuel Chandler.*